rharder/asyncpushbullet/readme.rst

 This project uses ``asyncpushbullet``.
 I have made some changes to the ``pushbullet`` package, and you ought to be able to use the regular synchronous functions alongside the ``asyncio``-enabled versions.
+Over time these have drifter further apart, so if you drop in the ``asyncpushbullet`` package in place of an older ``pushbullet`` package, you will probably need to make some changes to your code in terms of function names and error handling.

 Installation
 ------------